 I have a confession… I don’t always make my own pizza dough.

 If I’m craving homemade pizza, sometimes I skip a few steps and look elsewhere for inspiration.
-Yesterday, I stopped by Whole Foods Market to grab some lunch, and I was drawn to their fresh pizza aisle.
+Yesterday, I stopped by Whole Foods Market to grab some lunch, and I was drawn to their whole foods pizza aisle.
 (Surprise, right?)
 I convinced myself to do a test.
 I grabbed their pre-made pizza dough, some whole milk low-moisture mozzarella cheese, ready-made tomato sauce and pre-cut pepperoni.
 I got enough pizza toppings and dough to make two pizzas.
+Let me tell you, Whole Foods Delivers especially considering I had my secret weapon, The Baking Steel.

 * As a side note, Whole Foods also offers convenient pre-made pizza kits, that include fresh dough, sauce, shredded cheese and pepperoni.
 Being a “shredder”, I decided to forgo the ready-made kit and purchase a small block of low-moisture mozzarella.
 I prefer shredding my own cheese, since in order to keep the pre-shredded cheese from sticking, they have to add starch to it, which promotes premature browning.